Request and Coordinate Care

 For interested community providers, HSRM trainings are offered every Tuesday from 1:00 – 2:00 p.m.
 EST. You can sign up and view the webinar through the VHA TRAIN website.
 Please register in advance.
 An account in VHA TRAIN is required before registering for the webinar.Register for the Community Provider HSRM Webinar Series

 Frequently Asked Questions about HSRM

 eLearning courses and training documentation will be available for community providers on VHA TRAIN, VA’s learning management system available for community providers.

-To receive training and deployment updates, please sign up for VHA Office of Community Care Provider Updates.
+To receive training and deployment updates, please sign up for VHA Office of Community Care (VHA OCC) Provider Updates.